MDeLuise/plant-it/online-resources/documentation/content/installation/configurations.md

     ALLOWED_ORIGINS=* # CORS allowed origins (comma separated list)

-    LOG_LEVEL=DEBUG # could be: DEBUG, INFO, WARN, ERROR
+    LOG_LEVEL=DEBUG # could be: DEBUG, INFO, WARN, ERROR UPDATE_EXISTING=false # update missing fields using Trefle service, useful on system version update if new fields are introduced
     ```
 * `frontend.env`: file containing the configuration for the frontend.
 An example of content is the following:
     ```properties